Tombstone Blues

 "Tombstone Blues" is a song by American singer-songwriter Bob Dylan, which was released as the second track on his sixth studio album Highway 61 Revisited (1965).
 The song was written by Dylan, and produced by Bob Johnston.
 Critical interpretations of the song have suggested that the song references the Vietnam War and US President Lyndon Baines Johnson.

 Twelve takes of "Tombstone Blues" were recorded on July 29, 1965.
 The last of these takes was released on Highway 61 Revisited the following month.
-The song received acclaim from music critics, with critics praising the lyrics, music, and delivery.
+The song received critical acclaim, with praise for the lyrics, music, and delivery.
 The album version, and out-takes, have been included on several later compilations.
 Dylan's official website lists 169 concert performances, from 1965 to 2006.
 Live versions have appeared on the albums Real Live (1984), MTV Unplugged (1995), and Shadow Kingdom (2023).

 Background and recording

 Bob Dylan recorded "Like a Rolling Stone" in mid-June 1965, with Tom Wilson as producer.
 Wilson had produced Dylan's albums The Times They Are a-Changin' (1964), Another Side of Bob Dylan (1964), and Bringing It All Back Home (1965); the last of these had been Dylan's first album with electric instruments.
 Following clashes between Dylan and Wilson in 1965, Bob Johnston replaced Wilson as Dylan's producer.
 After recording "Like a Rolling Stone", Dylan wrote a number of songs, including "Tombstone Blues", at his newly-purchased house in Byrdcliffe.

 "Tombstone Blues" has been described as folk rock.
 At this press conference in December 1965, Bob Dylan (pictured left) denied playing folk-rock and said "I like to think of it more in terms of vision music – it's mathematical music."

 Twelve takes were recorded on July 29, 1965, at Columbia Studio A, 799 Seventh Avenue, New York.
 Dylan sang and played guitar and harmonica, accompanied by Mike Bloomfield on guitar, Paul Griffin on piano, Al Kooper on organ, Joe Macho, Jr. on bass, and Bobby Gregg on drums.
 The last of these takes, lasting five minutes and 58 seconds, was included as the second track (following the opener "Like a Rolling Stone") on Dylan's sixth studio album, Highway 61 Revisited, which was released on August 30, 1965.
 It was later included on his compilation albums Biograph (1985), The Original Mono Recordings, and The Best of the Original Mono Recordings (2010).
 Alternate takes were included on The Bootleg Series Vol. 7: No Direction Home: The Soundtrack (2005) and The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 (2015).
 Backing vocals by The Chambers Brothers were recorded on August 3, and a version including them was eventually released on the Bloomfield retrospective From His Head to His Heart to His Hands (2014).